-1. Education provided is based on the needs and abilities of the individual served.

-2. The assessment of learning needs addresses the individual's cultural and religious beliefs, emotional barriers, desire and motivation to learn, physical or cognitive limitations, and barriers to communication.

-Education provided to the individual served is coordinated among the disciplines providing care, treatment, or services.
-Based on the assessed needs and abilities of the individual served and the organization's scope of care, treatment, or services, the individual is educated about the following:

-- The plan for care, treatment, or services

-Basic health practices and safetyThe safe and effective use of medications

-- Nutrition interventions, modified diets, and oral health, as needed

-- Habilitation or rehabilitation techniques to help him or her reach the maximum level of independence possible

-5. The content of the education provided to the individual served is presented in an understandable manner.

-6. Teaching methods accommodate various learning styles.

-7. The individual's comprehension of the education provided is evaluated.
+- 1. Education provided is based on the needs and abilities of the individual served. - 2.
+The assessment of learning needs addresses the individual's cultural and religious beliefs, emotional barriers, desire and motivation to learn, physical or cognitive limitations, and barriers to communication. - 3.
+Education provided to the individual served is coordinated among the disciplines providing care, treatment, or services. - 4.
+Based on the assessed needs and abilities of the individual served and the organization's scope of care, treatment, or services, the individual is educated about the following: - The plan for care, treatment, or services - Basic health practices and safety - The safe and effective use of medications - Nutrition interventions, modified diets, and oral health, as needed - Habilitation or rehabilitation techniques to help him or her reach the maximum level of independence possible - 5.
+The content of the education provided to the individual served is presented in an understandable manner. - 6.
+Teaching methods accommodate various learning styles. - 7.
+The individual's comprehension of the education provided is evaluated. - 8.
+For opioid treatment programs: The program provides each patient with an orientation and ongoing education that includes: The nature of addictive disorders.

-8. For opioid treatment programs: The program provides each patient with an orientation and ongoing education that includes: The nature of addictive disorders.
+- 9. For opioid treatment programs: The program provides each patient with an orientation and ongoing education that includes: The benefits of treatment and nature of the recovery process, including the phases of treatment.